If you like lemon and white chocolate together, this delicious cookie cake with its sweet and tart flavor is for you!

 Bake for 22-25 minutes or until the edges become darker, and the top is lightly golden brown but still soft.
 Take the cookie cake from the oven and keep it for 10 minutes in the cake pan.
 By using small spatula or knife, make sure the cookie cake is not attached to the sides of the pan and gently open it.
 Don't remove the cake pan's bottom until the cookie cake is firm enough.
 While still warm, slice into 12 pieces.

-Melt 30g (1 oz) white chocolate in the oven at 120°F (50°C).
+Melt 30g (1 oz) white chocolate in the oven at 210°F (100°C).
 Place the chopped chocolate into an ovenproof dish.
 When the chocolate starts melting, stir the chocolate.
-Stir as needed.
+Continue melting-stirring as needed.
 When the chocolate melts, dip a fork into the melted chocolate and drizzle it over the cookie cake.

 The calorie information above is an estimate that is provided by an online nutrition calculator.